Jmac217/hugotest/content/posts/Ohio-Linux-Fest-2022/index.md

 ![OLF Speaker Carl George](images/OLF-Raffle.jpg)

 # [Freedom and Beer!
 Thanks Sponsors!](https://olfconference.org/sponsors/)
-Free Coffee, Local Beers and Tacos sponsored by VIQ Open Logic and The Linux Foundation plus I got a picture with a life-size R2D2 from a neighboring "galaxy fest" going on at the same time
+Free Coffee, Local Beers and Tacos sponsored by CIQ Open Logic and The Linux Foundation plus I got a picture with a life-size R2D2 from a neighboring "galaxy fest" going on at the same time

 ![Jmac217 and R2-D2](images/Jmac217-R2D2.jpg)